iotaledger/bee-rfcs/text/0030-protocol-messages.md

 impl Tlv {
     /// Deserializes a TLV header and a bytes buffer into a message.
-    ///
-    /// # Arguments
-    ///
-    /// * `header`  -   The TLV header to deserialize from.
-    /// * `bytes`   -   The bytes buffer to deserialize from.
-    ///
-    /// # Errors
-    ///
-    /// * The advertised message type does not match the required message type.
+    /// * The advertised message type should match the required message type.
-    /// * The advertised message length does not match the buffer length.
+    /// * The advertised message length should match the buffer length.
-    /// * The buffer length is not within the allowed size range of the required message type. pub(crate) fn from_bytes<M: Message>(header: &Header, bytes: &[u8]) -> Result<M, TlvError> {
+    /// * The buffer length should be within the allowed size range of the required message type. pub(crate) fn from_bytes<M: Message>(header: &Header, bytes: &[u8]) -> Result<M, TlvError> {
         ...
     }

-    /// Serializes a TLV header and a message into a bytes buffer.
+    /// Serializes a TLV header and a message into a bytes buffer. pub(crate) fn into_bytes<M: Message>(message: M) -> Vec<u8> {
-    ///
-    /// # Arguments
-    ///
-    /// * `message` -   The message to serialize.
-    pub(crate) fn into_bytes<M: Message>(message: M) -> Vec<u8> {
         ...
     }